Warkanlock/warkanlock.github.io/_posts/2024-06-20-dont-let-fear-win.md

 image: "https://blog.ignaciobrasca.com/img/gallery/i00021.png"
 ---

 I think the whole culture is shifting toward a sense of panic about working on new technologies or thinking along the lines of what progress is or what progress looks like or will look like in the near future.
-Panic in the shape of people mentioning other people to stop learning X. I even heard one person trying to convience the other to stop reading because "LLM's know everything".
+Panic in the shape of people mentioning other people to stop learning X. I even heard one person trying to convince the other to stop reading because "LLM's know everything".

 Compression only creates scarcity as well as gaps in your knowledge creates fear.